reeteshsudhakar/home-credit-risk-analysis/final.md

 We also messed around with the hyperparameters of each classifier to see if we could improve the performance of our models.
 We tried using `sklearn`'s hyperparameter tuning methods to find the best hyperparameters for each classifier, but we found that the runtime was too long for our computers to handle within the time constraints of the project implementation.
 That said, we did find some hyperparameters that worked well for each classifier, and we used those for the final portion of this project.

 Finally, we also wanted to see how we could combine the three models together into a better model, so we used `sklearn`'s VotingClassifier to combine the three models together.
-We found that this model did not have a significant improvement over the other models, but it was interesting to examine.
-The code for each of the descirbed classifiers is shown below.
+We found that this model did not have a significant improvement over the other models, but it was interesting to examine nonetheless.
+The code for each of the described classifiers is shown below.

 ```python
     def fit_svm_classifier(X, y):